athomasliz/Notesaurus/docs/java/core.md

     ```txt title="Result"
     3
     ```
-1. Without break statement, it will match the first case statement, and **executes all of the branches** in the order it is found!
+1. Without break statement, it will match the first case statement, and **executes all of the branches** in the order they are found.
     ```java
     int a = 3;
     switch(a){